ghedo/pflask/docs/pflask.1.md

 used for running a command or even booting an OS inside an isolated container, created with the help of Linux namespaces.
 It is similar in functionality to `chroot(8)`, although pflask provides better isolation thanks to the use of namespaces.

-Unlike chroot and most other containerization solutions, pflask can also be used without changing the root directory inside the container.
+Additionally, while most other containerization solutions (LXC, systemd-nspawn, ...) are mostly targeted at containing whole systems, pflask can also be used to contain single programs, without the need to create ad-hoc chroots.

 ## OPTIONS